 While there is nothing wrong with being naturally slim, the heavy emphasis on thin being the only 'right' way to have a body has impacted many people's body image negatively.

-Often, it’s difficult to exist in this world without seeing headlines like ‘how to lose a dress size in 10 days’ on magazine pages, or avoid weight loss products in supermarkets and pharmacies.
+Often, it's difficult to exist in this world without seeing headlines like 'how to lose a dress size in 10 days' blaming from magazine pages, or avoid weight loss products in supermarkets and pharmacies.

 Luckily, the tide is turning, and the body positivity movement is on the rise.

-The emphasis has been placed squarely back on health, rather than on size, and a healthy lifestyle is the goal, rather than a specific body type to go with it.
+The emphasis has been places squarely back on health, rather than on size, and a healthy lifestyle is the goal, rather than a specific body type to go with it.

 There are so many key factors to improving and maintaining health, and they definitely don't involve cutting carbs and depriving yourself of food, or pushing yourself through a punishing exercise routine.